 The “Personal Simulator” Pioneer

-Four years later, and after multiple field trials involving hundreds of people, the conclusion was clear: getting ready at the simulator first before “graduating” to real equipment, meant that new operators worked more safely and more productively in the woods.
-Indeed, with increased revenue (from harvesting more wood) and reduced costs (thanks to fewer “accidents” damaging equipment), the return on investment was evident to all and for that reason, we were awarded a special “OCTAS” Innovation Prize.
+Four years later, after multiple field trials involving hundreds of students, the conclusion was clear: getting ready at the simulator first before “graduating” to real equipment meant that new operators worked more safely and more productively in the woods.
+Indeed, with increased revenue (from harvesting more wood) and reduced costs (thanks to fewer “mistakes” that damaged real equipment), the return on investment was evident to all.

-Since then, Simlog has moved “horizontally” into construction, mining, and most recently material handling, as we continue to pioneer a new kind of product, the “Personal Simulator”, that leverages the power of off-the-shelf PCs (Personal Computers).
+Since then, Simlog has moved “horizontally” into three other industry sectors, construction, mining, and most recently material handling, using the very same Instructional Design to pioneer a new kind of “mass market” product called “Personal Simulator” that leverages the power of today’s off-the-shelf Personal Computers (PCs), USB-ready input devices, and commercial off the shelf (COTS) displays and speakers.

-These six innovation awards are further evidence of our product excellence:
+These seven innovation awards are evidence of our product excellence:

 - CSTD “Gold Award for Training Excellence” in 2013 (as part of TruckLogic), for our Mining Truck Personal Simulator